1

 ARMStrong Insurance Services is the leading and most trusted name in the world of debt recovery and financial solutions.
 With a track record of excellence and reliability, we have proudly served businesses across various industries for decades, ensuring efficient B2B collections and tailored debt recovery solutions.
 As the parent company, ARMStrong is proud to own and operate Brown & Joseph, Paragon, SubroIQ, and NEIS, each a powerhouse in their own right, providing specialized expertise in debt management and financial services.

-NEIS, LLC has been a leader in the insurance audit and loss control prevention industry since 1945 and seeking a Premium Auditor as we continue to grow our team.
-Premium Auditors examine the financial records of businesses insured by commercial property and casualty insurers to make sure they are following laws and regulations.
-As a premium auditor, looking for evidence of fraud and checking that insured businesses adhere to these regulations are your primary responsibilities.
-Your job will be based from home with required daily travel to each audit location.
-Car travel will be on average of 2-4 days per week within your assigned territory.
+NEIS, LLC a leader in the insurance audit and loss control prevention industry since 1945 is seeking a Premium Auditor to grow our team.
+Premium Auditors examine the financial records of businesses insured by commercial property and casualty insurers.
+As a premium auditor, your primary responsibilities will be looking for evidence of fraud and checking that insured businesses adhere to regulations.
+You will work from home but are required to travel to each policyholder's location within a limited territory.

 Job Responsibilities: